jeffreyhanson/rscip/README.md

 <!-- badges: end -->

+**Please understand that this package is still in early development.
+It will probably not work on your computer yet.**

 The *rscip* package provides an interface to the [*SCIP* (Solving Constraint Integer Programs)](https://www.scipopt.org/) solver.
 Specifically, *SCIP* is an open-source optimization solver that can